KimiaVanaei/sdxl-attention-explorer/README.md

 attention columns to readable prompt tokens, aggregates maps across layers and spatial resolutions, and produces heatmaps over the generated image.

-> Cross-attention maps are interpretability signals.
-They should not be treated
-> as pixel-perfect segmentation masks or definitive causal explanations.

 ## Example output

 Given the prompt: